 Authority to approve transfers of foreign citizen offenders to their native countries to serve the remainder of their prison terms is delegated to the Executive Officer of the Board of Parole Hearings by the Governor under the provisions of Government Code section 12012.1.

 For more information on the program Click Here.

 Offender's that have been transferred into the custody of the U.S. Immigration and Customs Enforcement (ICE) will be held in a Federal holding facility pending deportation.
-Victims can request notification of the offender's status by submitting the Victim Request for Notification of Criminal Alien Status Form to the ICE Victim Notification Program.
+Victims can request notification of the offender's status by submitting the to the ICE Victim Notification Program.
 For more information visit the ICE website.

 Senate Bill 9 was passed in September 2012 and became effective in January 2013.
 This bill authorizes an offender who was: under 18 years of age at the commitment of the offense, sentenced to life in prison without the possibility of parole, and having served 15 years of that sentence, to submit a petition to the sentencing court for recall and resentencing provided they meet all eligibility criteria and considerations.
 The bill would not allow a prisoner to petition, who tortured his or her victim or whose victim was a public safety official.
 Victims and/or victim family members shall retain the rights to participate in any resentencing hearing.